RyanJarv/omaha/doc/Omaha3Walkthrough.md

     * User Omaha: Omaha is installed for a single user.
 The files live in the user’s local application data directory (for example, `\Users\%user%\AppData\Local\Google\Update` on Win7), and all relevant Registry keys are stored in `HKCU\Software\Google`.
 Omaha installs are initiated by a user; subsequent automatic updates are run under that user’s account.
     * Machine Omaha: Omaha is installed in a machine-wide manner.
 The files live in the machine’s app directory -- for example, `\Program Files (x86)\Google\Update` -- and all relevant Registry keys are stored in `HKLM\Software\Google\Update` (for 32-bit) or `HKLM\Software\Wow6432Node\Google\Update` (for 64-bit).
 Omaha installs are still typically initiated by a user account, but the automatic updates themselves will run under `LocalSystem`.
   * “Goopdate” - The core DLL in which nearly all Omaha code lives.
-  * “Constant Shell” - The executable commonly known as `GoogleUpdate.exe`.
+  * “Constant Shell” - The executable commonly known as `BraveUpdate.exe`.
 This is a small, statically linked EXE with no load-time DLL dependencies (not even a CRT!).
 It attempts to find a copy of `goopdate.dll` -- the local directory first, if one exists there, otherwise the Omaha install location in the registry.
 It may verify that the DLL has an intact Authenticode signature from Google, and then loads the DLL and runs its Main() function, passing along any command line switches it received.
-  * “Meta-installer” (often abbreviated to MI) - The executable known as `GoogleUpdateSetup.exe`.
+  * “Meta-installer” (often abbreviated to MI) - The executable known as `BraveUpdateSetup.exe`.
 A metainstaller is an EXE with a large binary resource containing a compressed TAR archive of all the files needed for an Omaha install.
 The MI’s code decompresses and extracts the tarball’s contents to a temporary directory, and runs the constant shell inside that directory, passing any command line along.
 The MI is almost always Authenticode signed.
   * “Tagged Meta-installer” - A copy of the MI that has been configured to pass a predefined command line to Omaha - for example, `ChromeSetup.exe`.
 A “tag” refers to a predefined command line.
 We stow the tag string in an PE section that is not covered by the Authenticode signature; in this way, a meta-installer EXE can be modified to download and install nearly any app that Google offers by simply adding the tag, without having to re-sign it.
   * “CUP” -  A proprietary Google protocol, built on top of HTTP.
 It provides SSL-like authentication/repudiation while avoiding some of the downsides of HTTPS.
 Acronym for “Client Update Protocol.”
 CUP is described in more detail in a [separate design document](cup.html).
   * “Code Red” - Describes a situation where a bugged Omaha build or an OS patch has been released that prevents Omaha from updating for a very large percentage of users, and the tools for resolving it.
 Google-authored applications can link with a static library produced during the Omaha build that checks for Code Red releases through an alternate channel; if a Code Red release is enabled, an executable is downloaded which attempts to repair/reinstall Omaha.